-Prolific Children’s Author Hailed From Binghamton
+Did You Know This Famous Children’s Author Hailed From Binghamton?

-Every once in a while I find myself curious about the authors of the books in my collection and will research them.
-My research on the author of the Bobbsey Twins books led me to a man named Howard R. Garis.
+I began to dig for information and my research led me to a man named Howard R. Garis.
 If you know anything about the Bobbsey Twins, this might seem a bit peculiar because the book series author was Laura Lee Hope.
-Or was it?

 While there's no concrete evidence, it's widely believed that Edward Stratemeyer (head of Stratemeyer Syndicate, a producer of several series of books for kids, most notably Nancy Drew and the Hardy Boys) wrote the first book in the Bobbsey Twins series.
 Books two and three were written by Lilian Garis, books 4-28 were written by Howard R. Garis.
 Books 29-72 were written by several different authors.

-According to Syracuse University, that author was, in fact, Garis, who was born in Binghamton in 1873 and graduated from Binghamton High School.
+According to Syracuse University, that author was, in fact, Garis.
+Garis was born in Binghamton in 1873 and graduated from Binghamton High School.
 Not only did Garis and his wife both write several of the Bobbsey Twins books, but Garis is actually most well-known for a series of children's books that he created and wrote under his own name- the Uncle Wiggily series.
 In addition to his book series, Uncle Wiggily also had his own board game.